 Although Thurrock is now better known for its growth and regeneration, the landscape of the borough remains rich with open green spaces, scenic countryside and wild riverside walks.

-There are many parks and areas alive with wildlife and natural beauty to explore, including Chafford Gorges Nature Park, RSPB Rainham Marshes, Thurrock Thameside Nature Park – discover Thurrock's wonderful parks and countryside.
+There are many parks and areas alive with wildlife and natural beauty to explore, including Chafford Gorges Nature Park, RSPB Rainham Marshes, Thurrock Thameside Nature Park.
+You can also enjoy family fun at Grays Beach Riverside Park – discover Thurrock's wonderful parks and countryside.

 The borough is home to 2 historic forts that were built to protect the Thames estuary.
 Tilbury Fort is where Queen Elizabeth I delivered her stirring speech to troops gathered to battle the Spanish Armada, whilst Coalhouse Fort was built in latter half of the 19th century as part of a new front line of defence.

 Thurrock Museum in the Thameside Complex, Grays, showcases 250,000 years of the borough's eventful past.